jwl-7/c0de_gr1nd/python_explanations/substring_match.md

         return i
     ```
     * `t[i:i+m] == s` is a brute-force comparison of the match to the substring -- this is to make sure that the match is not a hash collision
-5. Implement the base case of the substring not being found
+5. Return -1 if the substring can't be found
     ```python
     return -1
     ```